 The testing phase of your web development with Python’s Flask and Python’s Django project should come and go smooth and easy, as the two frameworks have their own in-built support toolkit for code testing.
 Talking about unit testing, both Django and Flask make the most of Unittest – Python’s testing framework.
 Also, there are test clients to use and send personalized test cases requests to.
 Thus, when there is a specific part of your code that acts up, you can validate it without the need for running extensive checks.

 |Packages||limited to internal 4,000+ libraries||few internal libraries, unlimited external libraries|

 |Administration||swift conducting CRUD operations||the Flask-Admin extension|

 |Authentication||full-scale authentication and authorization package based on the User Model||Flask requires a specific network extension functioning on the cookie-based user sessions|

 |Security||CSRF, SQL Injection, XSS||CSRF, SQL Injection, XSS|

 |Testing||the Unittest Python testing framework||the Unittest Python testing framework|

 It looks like there’s a tough choice to make.
 Yet, if you happen to find the right Python developers for your project, this question won’t bother you any longer.
 A decent developer will always tell you which framework would work best for your product.
 If you’re a beginning developer, the choice is yours to make.
-Hopefully, this article was of a great help to you in your future coding endeavors.
+Hopefully, this article managed to help you in your future coding endeavors.